sakthiinfotec/weblinks/tech-stack.md

   - [TamaGUI - Universal UI kit and style system for React Native + Web - with an optimizing compiler](https://github.com/tamagui/tamagui)

 ##### Multi-Platform (Desktop, Web, Mobile)
-* [TAURI - Build smaller, faster, and more secure desktop applications with a web frontend | Written in Rust + TypeScript + Kotlin, etc,.](https://tauri.app/) - Tauri is a framework for building tiny, blazingly fast binaries for all major desktop platforms.
+* [Tauri App](https://tauri.app/) Tauri is a framework for building tiny, blazingly fast binaries for all major desktop platforms.
 Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
 The backend of the application is a rust-sourced binary with an API that the front-end can interact with.
+Build smaller, faster, and more secure desktop applications with a web frontend | Written in Rust + TypeScript + Kotlin, etc.

 ##### Testing
 - E2E: Selenium, Jest, Cypress, Playwright